top of page

 Atmosphere 5

-The driving force behind the game day atmosphere of any self-respecting college arena is the presence of student sections and pep bands.
+We at Stadium Journey like to say the game day experience at any college hockey rink is driven by the student section and pep band.
 Northeastern does not disappoint in either of these areas.
 The student section, known as “The Doghouse,” dominates the atmosphere at Matthews Arena.
-Students fill the balcony sections on both ends of the arena, hanging over the ice and filling the old barn with noise throughout the action.
+Students fill the balcony sections at the west end of the arena, hanging over the ice and filling the old barn with noise throughout the action.
+Armed with a repertoire of chants, traditions and routines, the students are as much as part of the action as the players on the ice.
+They are supported by an excellent pep band, who perform during most play stoppages.
+Not content with letting the band play alone, the students will sing along, not stopping even as play continues.

-Neighborhood 5
+Neighborhood 4

 Fans 4

-Access 4
+Access 3

 Many local fans will choose to take public transportation to Matthews Arena.
 The MBTA, known locally as the “T”, drops fans off just a couple of blocks from the arena.
-The E-train of the Green line has a station at Symphony Hall, and the Orange Line has a stop on Massachusetts Avenue.
+The E-train of the Green Line has a station at Symphony Hall, and the Orange Line has a stop on Massachusetts Avenue.
 At just $2.75 for a fare, the T is an affordable alternative for visiting Husky fans.

 Fans visiting Matthews Arena will pass under an ornate entry arch into the main lobby.
 The ticket office, concession stands, and restrooms are all located here.
 The arena will be located to your right, accessible by a pair of walkways.
 Seats at Matthews Arena are separated into loge and balcony sections.
 All seats have excellent views of the action, although some lower-level seats will have an obstructed view of the scoreboard and banners due to the overhang of the balcony.

 Fans will have no problem navigating Matthews Arena during a typical game.
-Expect some long lines when accessing concessions or restrooms during intermissions.
+Expect some long lines when accessing concessions or rest rooms during intermissions.

 Return on Investment 3